dockerian/poetry/blog/poetry-study.md

   A poem begins where the silence breaks,
   With accented beats that the breathing makes.
   In verse we trust, each syllable weighed,
-  Where vowel and consonant dances are played.
+  Where vowel and consonant dances played.

   An iambus is light then strong in tone,
   Like “To be or not”—— you are not alone.